elixir-wallaby/wallaby/README.md

 ### Phoenix

-If you're testing a Phoenix application with Ecto then you can enable concurrent testing by adding the `Phoenix.Ecto.SQL.Sandbox` to your `Endpoint`
+If you're testing a Phoenix application with Ecto then you can enable concurrent testing by adding the `Phoenix.Ecto.SQL.Sandbox` to your `Endpoint`.

 **Note:** This requires Ecto v2.0.0-rc.0 or newer.

+**Note 2:** It's important that this is at the top of `endpoint.ex`, before any other plugs.

 ```elixir
 # lib/endpoint.ex